 Is Disinfected Tap Water Safe For Our Pets To Drink?

 If you own pets, you might be unsure whether it's safe for your pets to drink disinfected tap water.
 For fish or other aquatic animals, including reptiles, you should always steer clear of giving them tap water.
 This is because they absorb the chemicals directly into their bloodstream, unlike humans and other mammals.
-As a result, it's not safe to give your reptile tap water to drink or use it to fill your fish's tank — unless the tank has a reliable filter inbuilt.
+As a result, it's not safe to give your reptile tap water to drink and you shouldn't use it to fill your fish's tank — unless the tank has a reliable filter inbuilt.

 We hope this article has helped you understand the use of disinfectants in our tap water.
-Chemical disinfectants aren't just safe to drink — they are lifesaving additions that have saved countless lives since they were introduced to our water supplies in the early 1900s.
+Chemical water disinfectants aren't just safe to drink — they are lifesaving additions that have saved countless lives since they were introduced to our water supplies in the early 1900s.